The Azure Code Samples are currently available in English

 In this tutorial, you will learn, incrementally, how to add sign-in users to your Web App, and how to call Web APIs, either from Microsoft or your own.
 Finally, you'll learn best practices and how to deploy your app to Azure

 Depending on your business needs, you have the flexibility to decide which audience to sign-in to your application: 1.
 If you are a Line of Business (LOB) developer, you'll want to sign-in users in your organization with their work or school accounts.
 1. If you are an ISV, you'll want to sign-in users in any organization, still with their work or school accounts.
-1. If you are an ISV targetting both organizations and individuals, you'll want to sign-in users with their work and school accounts or Microsoft personal accounts.
-1. LOB developer or ISV, if you target organizations (work or school accounts), you can also enable your application to sign-in users in [coming soon] national and sovereign clouds.
-1. If you are a business wanting to connect with your customers, or with small business partners, you might also want to [coming soon] sign-in users with their social identities using Microsoft Azure AD B2C.
-1. Finally, you'll want to let users [coming soon] sign-out of our application, or globally of the browser.
+1. If you are an ISV targeting both organizations and individuals, you'll want to sign-in users with their work and school accounts or Microsoft personal accounts.
+1. LOB developer or ISV, if you target organizations (work or school accounts), you can also enable your application to sign-in users in national and sovereign clouds.
+1. If you are a business wanting to connect with your customers, or with small business partners, you might also want to sign-in users with their social identities using Microsoft Azure AD B2C.
+1. Finally, you'll want to let users sign-out of our application, or globally of the browser.

 - Your Web App might maintain its own resources (in that case you have all you need so far), but it could also be that it calls Microsoft APIs.